betterMDS/dx-alias/README.md

 });
 ```

-main
+all
 ----
 Loads in all modules.

 mouse
 -----
 Functionality not in Dojo.
-This module can be used to track mouse movements and events, and will return a modified even with information, like the x/y from the corner of a node, or the distance the mouse has moved.
+This module can be used to track mouse movements and events, and will return a modified event with information, like the x/y from the corner of a node, or the distance the mouse has moved.
 Think of it as a GUI-less dojo/dnd, that could be used for canvas or other uses.
-See the code for full details.
+See the code comments for full details.

 on
 --